 Marsh Award for Conservation in Genetic Bio-Diversity

-This Award, run in association with the Rare Breeds Survival Trust, recognises individuals or a group that have made significant technical, scientific and practical contributions to the field of genetic bio-diversity.
-The Award has been running since 1996.
+This Award is run in partnership with the Rare Breeds Survival Trust (RBST) and recognises an individual or group who have made a significant technical and scientific or practical contribution to the field of genetic bio-diversity.

 The Rare Breeds Survival Trust